rolohman/corinvert/README.md

+#This branch has filtering and TS material that were used in Chile paper

 # corinvert
 Code for generating coregistered SLC stack, all possible coherence images, and inverting for factors influencing coherence as a function of time